Geobert/emile/README.md

 ### watch

-This command will put `emile` in watcher mode, waiting for modifications in the the blog.
+This command will put `emile` in watcher mode, waiting for modifications in the blog.

 On modification in the `schedule_dir`, it will schedule the post in it according to the date in the frontmatter of the post.